- 1 What is phishing?

 One of the most detrimental phishing attacks ever done, the hacking of the Democratic National Committee, was accomplished with the aid of spear phishing.
-The first round of attack involved sending emails containing malicious attacks to more than 1, 000 email addresses.
+The first round of attacks involved sending emails containing malicious attacks to more than 1 000 email addresses.
 The second wave of the attack led to a better part of the committee members sharing their passwords.

 5. Angler Phishing

 Social media platforms have given hackers a new attack vector.
 There are various fake URLs, tweets, cloned websites, instant messaging techniques, and posts that can be used to persuade people to download malware or divulge sensitive information.